Rotifer/PostgreSQL_Applications/documenting_user_defined_functions.md

 ## Michael Maguire - 2017-12-11

 ## The *COMMENT ON* command
 Like Oracle, PostgreSQL supports the non-SQL standard *COMMENT ON* command to add custom documentation to pretty much any database object that the user can create.
 Such objects can be tables, views, views or tables columns, triggers, user-defined functions and so on.
-It is worth taking some time to read the official documentation on comments [here](https://www.postgresql.org/docs/10/static/sql-comment.html).
+If you're not familiar with this feature, it is worth taking some time to read the official documentation on them [here](https://www.postgresql.org/docs/10/static/sql-comment.html).

 ## Why I use database object comments to document my PosgreSQL database
 I once took on responsibility for an Oracle database where its original developer documented every table and view and each of their columns in great detail.
 At first I thought he was over-pedantic but after he showed me how to extract the comments from the data dictionary, I saw at once their usefullness: They made the database self-describing.
 That experience converted me and since PostgreSQL supports them using virtually identical syntax to Oracle, I was keen to carry this knowledge with me to my PostgreSQL work.